dbroadhurst/react-storybook-package-boilerplate/README.md

 npm run storybook
 ```

-Open browers and navigate to http://localhost:9001
+Open brower and navigate to http://localhost:9001